cannatag/ldap3/docs/manual/source/standard.rst

     ACL: 6#entry#cn=[71973491]modified-dn-1,o=test#printJobConfiguration
     ACL: 2#entry#[Root]#networkAddress

-If you call the persistent_search() method with straming=False you can get the modified entries with the p.next() method.
+If you call the persistent_search() method with streaming=False you can get the modified entries with the p.next() method.
 Each call to p.next(block=False, timeout=None) returns one event, with the extended control already decoded (as dict values) if available::

     from ldap3 import Server, Connection, ASYNC_STREAM